helm/charts/incubator/cassandra/README.md

 | `tolerations`                        | Kubernetes node tolerations                     | `[]`                                                       |

-## Scale cassandra
+## Scale Cassandra
-When you want to change the cluster size of your cassandra, you can use the helm upgrade command.
+When you want to change the cluster size of your Cassandra, you can use the helm upgrade command.

 ```bash
 helm upgrade --set config.cluster_size=5 cassandra incubator/cassandra
 ```

-## Get cassandra status
+## Get Cassandra status
-You can get your cassandra cluster status by running the command
+You can get your Cassandra cluster status by running the command

 ```bash
 kubectl exec -it --namespace cassandra $(kubectl get pods --namespace cassandra -l app=cassandra-cassandra -o jsonpath='{.items[0].metadata.name}') nodetool status